rkotze/rkotze.github.io/_drafts/2020-02-03-react-context-why-how.md

 export default TodosContext;
 ```

 Lets look at how to access and use the `add` action in the todo context.
 One option is to use the React hook `useContext`.
 This hook takes the `ToDosContext` and can access the actions, which I destruct out.
-Then we can call `add` in the `handleSubmit` function to add a new task.
+The `add` action is called in the `handleSubmit` function to add a new task.
 See snippet below:

 ```javascript
 // input-task.js